By Chere Di Boscio

-5. But the good news doesn’t end there.
-As many of us who use chocolate to enhance our moods know, the sweet is good for your head.
-It stimulates blood flow to the brain, elevating mood and improving cognitive function.
+5. It stimulates blood flow to the brain, elevating mood and improving cognitive function.

 Eat yourself pretty with this collagen boosting chocolate bar!
 Dark chocolate and chaga mushroom extract–one of the world’s most anti-oxidising ingredients–ensure your skin is protected from any pollution, sun, or toxins, and added collagen gives your skin extra radiance.
 Oh, and this chunky, melt-in-your-mouth treat tastes delicious, too!

 Who wouldn’t want a delicious organic lip balm to moisturise, replenish and protect lips?
-Organic cocoa butter and almond oil condition and moisturise your kisser while the flavonol antioxidants in organic cocoa powder protect against sun and environmental damage.
-As an added bonus, organic honey acts as a humectant to retain moisture for kissable lips.
+Organic cocoa butter and sweet almond oil condition and moisturise your kisser, while the flavonol antioxidants in organic cocoa powder protect against sun and environmental damage.
+And of course, this lip balm is 100% vegan friendly, too!